 Whip together pumpkin puree, sugar, coconut milk and spices in a large, glass bowl with a whisk.
 Add lightly beaten eggs.
 Mix until just combined.

-Pour into 2 standard pie crust shells.
-Bake in a 375F oven for about 50 minutes or until a knife inserted in the middle comes out clean.
-Cool.
-Serve with real whipped cream or enjoy on it’s own.
+Bake in a 375 F/ 190 C oven for about 50 minutes or until a knife inserted in the middle comes out clean.

 Sarah, The Healthy Home Economist